dmhernandez2525/DRY_Dry/src/docs/contributing/cli.md

 you should ALWAYS pass in 3 parameters separated by a space

-`first should either be C "Components" or A "Animations"` `second should be the Parent / Main type`
+`first should either be C "Components" or A "Animations"` `second should be the Parent / Main type.`
 `third should be the name of the component.
-The component name should be snake case if it is more then one word`
+The component name should be snake case if it is more then one word.`

-if you only pass in one it will place the new component in the Components file without a component
+if you only pass in one, it will place the new component in the Components file without a component

 ### Add To index

-After you have run the cli all that is left to do is to add the component as an import in to the index file of the folder it it is in eg.
+After you have run the CLI, all that is left to do is to add the component as an import into the index file of the folder it is in, eg.

 `/dry/src/components/index.js`